Art Surfaces – Paper textures for digital artists

 In the real world, pastels don’t form a plastic layer above the paper, they get grated into the pores of a heavily textured professional artists paper.
 The toothy, stained peaks catch the light while the waxy remains coat the valleys of this microscopic landscape.
 These Photoshop templates (Art Surfaces from GrutBrushes) attempt to mimic those physical properties with ‘smart’ paper templates.

-GrutBrushes Art Surfaces (paper texture templates for Photoshop) auto-magically apply these lighting effects to your drawings and paintings live as you paint (or later if you prefer) with non-destructive, removable Layer Comp presets that you can apply, remove or tweak as you see fit to give you a natural looking paper texture base that integrates seamlessly with your drawings and paintings to give them that organic warmth so often missing from digital paintings.
+GrutBrushes Art Surfaces paper texture templates auto-magically apply these lighting effects to your drawings and paintings live as you paint in Photoshop (or later if you prefer) with non-destructive, removable Layer Comp presets that you can apply, remove or tweak as you see fit to give you a natural looking paper texture base that integrates seamlessly with your drawings and paintings to give them that organic warmth so often missing from digital paintings.

 The Paper Texture is “LIVE”! — Art Surfaces are applied as you paint

 These are not plugins or effects that you have to ‘run’ to apply to your artwork, they are layered Photoshop files into which you can draw and paint ‘live’ Which also means you can just as easily remove the paper texture layers and your RAW artwork will always be available, untouched by the Art Surfaces.